hieuthanh19/bmatt-assignment/README.md

 # Perfume Store Website
-•	A simple perfume store website that has been developed using JSP and SQL Server
+A simple perfume store website that has been developed using JSP and SQL Server.
+For more detail, please refer to the "project document" folder.